VassterO/SCP-Website-Template/README.md

 ## Important Information

 > **Important:** This website lacks security features and may have bugs.
-I am not responsible for any issues that arise from using the website without proper security measures.
+The author is not responsible for any issues that arise from using the website without proper security measures.
 > The code of the website is not optimized and should only be modified for customization purposes.

 ## Known Bugs